Skip to content

 "Activity Level" explained

-“Activity Level” (which appears in the Activity Summary report and the Teams Dashboard) indicates a person’s level of keyboard & mouse activity relative to all other Time Doctor users.
+Activity Level appears in the Activity Summary report and the Teams Dashboard.
+It reflects a user’s keyboard and mouse activity compared to all other Time Doctor users, specifically for the websites and applications they use.

 • Very High